signaflo/java-timeseries/README.md

-# Scalytics
+#Scalytics
-A new library for scalable analytics in Java.
+A new library for statistics in Java.